 The plan was not ideal, but it was the best we could do considering our situation.
 I was nervous about the whole thing, but I also felt a sense of peace that surprised me.
-I was certainly dead if I did nothing, so as an alternative, going out with a bang wasn’t such a bad choice.
-Cruz and I replayed the scenario over and over in hopes that we could avoid the bang, but it was still more likely than not.
+I was undoubtedly dead if I did nothing, so as an alternative, going out with a bang wasn’t such a bad choice.
+Cruz and I replayed the scenario over and over in hopes that we could avoid the bang, but our demise was still more likely than not.

 After all was said and done, we had completely missed lunch.
-Rather than eat in and continue to discuss the plan, we decided to have one last extravagant meal on Jenny’s father.
+Rather than eat in and continue to discuss the plan, we decided to have one last extravagant meal on Jada’s father.
 It was magnificent, of course.

-As we went back to my room, I begged Cruz to stay.
-He said he had to work on the specs and while he would love to be distracted, he couldn’t afford to be distracted, for my sake.
+As we went back to my room I begged Cruz to stay.
+He said he had to work on the specs, and while he would love to be distracted with stimulating conversation, he couldn’t afford to be distracted, for my sake.
 Even though his excuse was reasonable, he knew better than to leave me empty handed.
-We parted with what was perhaps the sweetest, yet intentional kisses I have ever experienced.
+We parted with what was perhaps the sweetest, yet most intentional kiss I have ever experienced.
 The kiss was filled with gentle respect and love for me, but it was also packed with the intensity of a longing to stay, and a knowing sense of imminent loss.
 It was as if it was our first kiss, but our last as well, all rolled into one.

 As Cruz was walking away, he stopped and turned back towards me.
-“Jenny?”
+“Jada?”

 Had he changed his mind about staying?
-Because that kiss sure made me want him to stay even more than I had originally, which was saying a lot.
+Because that kiss sure made me want him to stay even more than I had originally desired, which was saying a lot.

 “Yes?”
 I said hopefully.